JeffBelgum/bscl-exercises/README.md

-# Bite-Sized Command Line Exercises
+# Bite-Sized Command Line

-This repository contains a Docker-based environment for exploring and practicing command-line utilities introduced in Wizard Zines: Bite-Sized Command Line.
+This repository contains a Docker-based environment for exploring and practicing various command-line utilities.
+Follow the instructions below to build and run the environment.

-Please purchase the wonderful zine and follow along with these exercises.

 ## How to Build & Run